lengv/ForkLogger/readme.md

 -----------------

 - Get Arduino IDE (1.0.5 on Windows 7 is tested)
-- Copy contents of libs dir to Arduino libs dir
+- Copy contents of software/arduino/libs dir to Arduino libs dir
  - Note that SD is part of the 1.0.5 IDE, however you need to use the later version included in this project for the Canbus example to compile.